hyosung11/Launch-School/Courses/journal.md

 13:27 Carabao Cup final is going into extra time, but I'm starting my study session with Deepak now.

 15:19 End of study session with Deepak.

+20:20 I didn't want to look at problems until now.
+I want to review the problems I did with Deepak and then relax and go to sleep.
+The interview assessment is tomorrow.

+20:54 I must absolutely test every line of code during my assessment tomorrow.
+No shortcuts or assumptions at all!